NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B has more lift
 - 5B(B) one frame added to the animation
 - 5B(A) added as 5A with 5B(B) follow ups
-- 5BB(A) hitbox has one more frame duration to better match the animation
 - 5BBA(A) has more lift and a hyuuga cancel before he leaves the ground
 - 5A has more lift
-    - Turns the opponent around on back turned
 	- 1G: Deflects projectiles
 	- 2G: Does more stun and 5 less guard damage
 - 2B changed to be strong on hit and block